Alpha Muscae

 Alpha Muscae, Latinized from α Muscae, is a star in the southern circumpolar constellation of Musca.
 With an apparent visual magnitude of +2.7, it is the brightest star in the constellation.
 The distance to this star has been determined using parallax measurements, giving an estimate of about 315 ly from Earth.

 With a stellar classification of B2 IV-V, this star appears to be in the process of evolving away from the main sequence of stars like the Sun and turning a subgiant star, as the supply of hydrogen at its core becomes exhausted.
-It is larger than the Sun, with nearly nine times the mass and almost five times the radius.
-This star is radiating around 4,000 times as much luminosity as the Sun from its outer atmosphere at an effective temperature of 21,400 K, giving it the blue-white hue of a B-type star.
+It is larger than the Sun, with nearly nine times the mass and 5.2 times the radius.
+This star is radiating around 4,300 times as much luminosity as the Sun from its outer atmosphere at an effective temperature of 20,400 K, giving it the blue-white hue of a B-type star.

 Alpha Muscae appears to be a Beta Cephei variable star.
 Telting and colleagues report it as a Beta Cephei with a high degree of confidence as they found regular pulsations in its spectrum in a high-resolution spectroscopy study published in 2006, although Stankov and Handler (2005) listed it as a poor or rejected candidate in their Catalog of Galactic β Cephei Stars.
 The International Variable Star Index lists it as a Beta Cephei variable which varies in brightness from magnitude 2.68 to 2.73, with a period of 2.17 hours.
 Alpha Muscae is rotating rapidly with a projected rotational velocity of 114 km s^{−1} and has an estimated age of about 18 million years.

 This star is a proper motion member of the Lower Centaurus–Crux sub-group in the Scorpius–Centaurus OB association, the nearest such association of co-moving massive stars to the Sun.
 Alpha Muscae has a peculiar velocity of 10 km s−1, which, while high, is not enough for it to be considered a runaway star.

+In the culture of the indigenous Wardaman people of Australia, this star has the name Burangalul, referring to the "forehead band" of the boomerang constellation Buran, which is equivalent to Musca.